shikiroot/i_iwara/README.md

 Love Iwara (also known as i_iwara or 2i) is a third-party mobile application for Iwara built with Flutter.
 Our goal is to provide users with an excellent experience, supporting multiple platforms and devices including mobile phones, tablets and computers, compatible with Android, Windows and other operating systems.

 ### ⚠️ Project Description
-This is my learning record project as a Flutter beginner, and it's my first time developing a mobile and desktop application.
-Therefore, the code may not be sufficiently standardized and complete, as the implementation of features is primarily for learning purposes.
+As a Flutter beginner, this is my first attempt at developing a cross-platform application.
+While there may be areas in the project that need improvement and code that could be optimized, the main purpose is to learn and understand Flutter development through hands-on practice.

 - **Learning Objectives**
   - Familiarize with Flutter development basics